n76/lacells-creator/README.md

 The [Local-GSM-Backend](https://github.com/n76/Local-GSM-Backend) is a replacement for microg's GSM-based location backend that allows importing from a CSV file.
 This script generates these CSV files on a per-country basis, the aim is that they can be downloaded easily from its settings screen.

+### NOTE: This set of scripts is not being actively supported.
+Please note the following:
+1. There is a faster script for generating the database located at https://github.com/sobrus/FastLacellsGenerator
+2. Recent versions of the Local GSM location backend now save their database within the application data area to reduce the privileges needed.
+This script still pushes to the old nogapps directory and will need to be modified to put the database where it will actually be used.

 ### Requirements